Blog Layout

 Here we are, the first full week of a new year, and do we ever need one.
 Sure, much has happened that we didn’t see coming, but we’re almost too familiar with that now.
 The thing is, are we willing to accept, buy into, focus on what that means?
 Will we have influence, impact, or at least be open to any newness of life in the coming months?
 Or again, will we passively accept what has been without resolution to change?

 Resolution?
 Don’t you know what happens to resolutions made this time of the year?
 Before the month is out most of them are shelved.
 What’ve you got here?
 Another article on how to make and keep New Year’s Resolutions?
 Sorry, I read them all for twenty-plus years, and the best I’ve come away with is not to make New Year’s Resolutions.
-Give me more, or I’m x-ing out of this one.
+Give me more, or I’m canceling out of this one.

 Ch-ch-ch-ch-changes

 If you can’t take the high road on this, at least concede this much: we all have that in our lives we’d like to change.
 Sometimes it’s a big matter: divisions in our society (racial, political, religious, etc.) Other times it’s a cause: poverty, climate change, equal access to good education.
 Relationships can be improved, both personal and professional.
-Health is always a big one this time of the year, viruses included.
+Health is always a big one this time of the year, losing weight being primary.
 But then there’s the one that is out of sight, intuitive, intrinsic, psychological, existential.
 Divide it up however you like.
 But something is nudging that change is needed, and ultimately, it starts with the individual.
 It’s nothing new either.

 Our old friend JTB was into this kind of thing.
 Out in the wilderness (take that as literal or metaphoric), he declared a change was coming.
 What people had hoped for was about to be revealed.
 John the Baptist’s primary message had been to prepare for it, well, in this case, the Messiah.